malaquiasdev/malaquiasdev/README.md

 ## ⚡ Fun fact:

 - ☕ Coffee is my favorite drink
-- 🎮 I love playing Pokemon on the Nintendo Switch in my spare time
+- 🎮 I love playing Elden Ring in my spare time
 - ✍🏽 I like to write about comic-book, technology, and the things I read
 - 🐍 If I wasn't a developer, I'd probably be a zoologist
-- 🍿 I am a big fan of Studio Ghibli, Pixar Studios and Marvel Studios movies
+- 🍿 I am a big fan of Studio Ghibli and Pixar Studios

 ### 💪 Skill Set